What does the Council going bankrupt mean for you? | Croydon Conservatives Skip to main content

 Saturday, 6 March, 2021

 It is a very sad day for residents in Croydon and a particularly sad day for any residents living in the borough who are in receipt of adult social care services for it is these residents who are going to be disproportionately impacted by this budget.
-It is these residents who are unable to care
+It is these residents who are unable to ca

 Local libraries face closure